Buy Now →

 Demerara sugar, for sprinkling

-Preheat oven to 350° F / 175° C. Line two baking sheets with silicone baking mats or parchment, and set aside until ready to use.
+Preheat oven to 350° F / 175° C. Line 2 half sheet rimmed baking trays with parchment or silicone mats.

-In a mixing bowl, combine flour, sugar, espresso powder, baking powder, cinnamon, and salt.
+In a large mixing bowl, whisk together all purpose flour, granulated sugar, espresso powder, baking powder, ground cinnamon, and kosher salt.

-Bake in preheated oven for 25 minutes.
-Remove from oven and cool for 10 minutes on tray.
+Bake in preheated oven for 25 minutes, or until risen and set.
+Remove from oven and cool 15 minutes on tray.

-Using a serrated knife, cut each log on the diagonal, creating 1-inch / 2.5-centimeter wide slices.
-Place slices upright on baking sheets and bake for an additional 15 minutes.
+Place logs on a large cutting board.
+With a serrated knife, cut each log on the diagonal, creating 1-inch wide slices.

 Find it online: https://bastecutfold.com/espresso-chocolate-chip-biscotti/